Distributed Evaluation of Graph Queries using Recursive Relational Algebra: Preliminaries

 \lstset{ basicstyle= \ttfamily, numberstyle= , numbersep=5pt, tabsize=2, extendedchars=true, breaklines=true, keywordstyle=, stringstyle=\ttfamily, showspaces=false, showtabs=false, xleftmargin=17pt, framexleftmargin=17pt, framexrightmargin=5pt, framexbottommargin=4pt, showstringspaces=false }

 \begin{small}

 \end{small}

-The fixpoint is obtained by evaluating $\varphi$ repeatedly starting from $X=R$ until the fixpoint is reached.
-In this algorithm, we apply $\varphi$ on the new results only (obtained by making a set difference between the current result and the previous one) instead of the entire result set.
-This is possible thanks to the property of $\varphi$ stated in proposition~\ref{prop:fixpt}, which implies that $\varphi(X_i) \cup \varphi(X_{i+1}) = \varphi(X_i) \cup \varphi(X_{i+1} \setminus X_i)$.
+The final result is obtained by evaluating $\varphi$ repeatedly starting from $X=R$ until no more results can be produced (the fixpoint has been reached).
+In this algorithm, $\varphi$ is applied on the new results only (obtained by making a set difference between the current result and the previous one) instead of the entire result set.
+Notice that this is possible thanks to the property of $\varphi$ stated in proposition~\ref{prop:fixpt}, which implies that $\varphi(X_i) \cup \varphi(X_{i+1}) = \varphi(X_i) \cup \varphi(X_{i+1} \setminus X_i)$.

-Evaluating recursive computations on the new iteration results is well known in the context of Datalog \cite{alice} and transitive closure evaluation \cite{yannis86} with the semi-naive (or differential) approach (see Section~\ref{sec:relatedworks} on related works for more discussion on these aspects).